Renuka-0403/Text-Preprocessing/README.md

 ## Project Overview

-This project demonstrates the implementation of a complete Text Preprocessing pipeline using Python.
+This project demonstrates the implementation of a complete **Text Preprocessing** pipeline using Python.
 The objective is to clean and transform raw text into a structured format suitable for Natural Language Processing (NLP) and Machine Learning applications.

-The preprocessing steps are implemented sequentially to improve the quality of textual data before it is used for analysis or model training.
+The project performs multiple preprocessing operations such as lowercasing, tokenization, removal of URLs, numbers, punctuation, emojis, stop words, stemming, and lemmatization to produce clean and meaningful text.

 ---